+Prior to Bloomberg, Inocencio was the Wall Street Journal's deputy Asia-Pacific editor in Hong Kong for video streaming operations and host of the WSJ's weekly technology show "Digits."
+He also shot, edited and filed one-man band stories on the ground from across Asia, including the devastation in the Philippines following Super Typhoon Haiyan in 2013, Hong Kong's pro-democracy Umbrella Revolution in 2014 and Pope Francis' first visit to the Philippines in 2015.
 Previously, Inocencio was CNN International's Asia business correspondent based in Hong Kong and CNN's NASDAQ reporter in New York City.
 He has interviewed notable executives and politicians including J. Crew CEO Mickey Drexler, Cathay Pacific CEO John Slosar, Wikipedia founder Jimmy Wales, U.S. Federal Reserve President James Bullard of St. Louis and Hong Kong Chief Secretary Anson Chan.

 A champion of newsroom diversity, internationalism and volunteerism, Inocencio has served as national senior vice president for the Asian American Journalists Association (AAJA) and as global co-lead of Bloomberg's Pan-Asian Community (BPAC).
-He is a past president of the New York alumni chapter of the East-West Center (EWC), a Hawaii-based think tank that promotes better relations and understanding between the U.S., Asia and the Pacific.
-He is a 2009 fellowship recipient of the EWC's Asia-Pacific Leadership Program and a 2019 fellowship recipient of the EWC's Asia-Pacific Journalism Fellows program to Taiwan.
-In 2016, he was named one of the "50 Best Asian Americans in Business" award by the New York-based Asian American Business Development Center.
+He is a past president of the New York alumni chapter of the East-West Center (EWC), a Hawaii-based think tank that promotes stronger relations and cultural understanding between the U.S., Asia and the Pacific.
+He is both a 2009 fellowship recipient of the EWC's Asia-Pacific Leadership Program and a 2019 fellowship recipient of the EWC's Asia-Pacific Journalism Fellows program to Taiwan.
+In 2016, he was named one of the "50 Best Asian Americans in Business" by the New York-based Asian American Business Development Center.